On Fake News And A Pyrrhic Victory For White Heterosexual Men [Opinion]

 Nick Shannow disclosed that the point of his experiment was “to show that one can write absurd, racist and sexist hogwash, as long as the target is the right one.”
 He also believes that nowadays “wild claims are published with very little fact-checking or consideration to what the broader impact of publishing obvious piffle will be.”

 Fact-checking is vital, yes, and editors must exercise strict vigilance in that regard.
-However, in the interests of free speech, I think many publications are loathed to interfere in opinion pieces for fear of curtailing the “free” part of the speech.
+However, in the interests of free speech, I think many publications are loathe to interfere in opinion pieces for fear of curtailing the “free” part of the speech.
 Opinion pieces are branded with a disclaimer that indemnifies the publisher.

 Shannow wanted to prove that the Huffington Post would only be willing to publish content that matches their ideology.
 In the end, he concluded that “it is unlikely that [Huffington Post] would publish a piece with the same sentiments but aimed at a different race group.”